bigwiv/Biopython-cn/chr17.rst

 the default BOX sigil), either above or below the axis for the forward or reverse strand, or straddling it (double the height) for strand-less features.
-The BIGARROW sigil is different, always straddling the axis with the direction taken from the feature¡¯s stand.
+The BIGARROW sigil is different, always straddling the axis with the direction taken from the featureâ€™s stand.

 |image16|

-17.1.8??Arrow sigils
+17.1.8  Arrow sigils
 ~~~~~~~~~~~~~~~~~~~~

 We introduced the arrow sigils in the previous section.
 There are two